San Marino

 Leadership and governance

-San Marino's political leadership has not taken a firm stance against organized crime.
-It does not seem to be a topic for campaign rallies and political debates.
+San Marino’s political leadership has not taken a firm stance against organized crime and it has not been a salient topic for campaign rallies and political debates.
 While the country’s democratic process and the transition of power is smooth, independent and protected from criminal activities, its political system is not entirely free of organized crime.
-There have been reports of links between high-profile politicians and organized-crime groups.
-While San Marino does not have an independent anti-corruption body, the Sammarinese authorities have taken steps towards fighting corruption.
-However, state bodies are still insufficiently scrutinised and the Council of Europe has called for increased access to public information with regards to the judiciary.
+Links between high-profile politicians and organized crime groups have been reported.

 Criminal justice and security